 New research has shown that people with one “less effective” and one “effective” MAOA gene had 7.8% more often credit card debt than those with two “effective” genes, even when researchers took into control variables such as education and socioeconomic status.
-Percentage of people with two “less effective” genes was even higher – 15.9%.
+The percentage of people with two “less effective” genes was even higher – 15.9%.

 “The effect is almost as significant as financial literacy, a person’s ability to understand complex financial information”, said Jan-Emmanuel de Neve, one of the authors of the study.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.